Package 'StepReg'

 strategy

-Select which strategy to be displayed, default is the first name of StepReg object.
+Default is the first strategy name in the StepReg object.

 process